Olympus OM-D E-M1 Review

 The Olympus OM-D E-M1 offers the most customization options of any camera which quickly gets complicated.
 While default assignments are less than ideal, the E-M1 can be customized into a really efficient digital camera.
 With so many settings to choose from, it certainly seems overwhelming at first though.

-Olympus E-M1 Facts
+Olympus E-M1 Highlights

 Sensor-Size: 17 x 13mm